keikai/keikai-tutorial/readme.md

 Then Keikai server should start up successfully at `localhost:8888`

-## Keikai Server Options (optional)
-For complete options, you can check with the command:

-`./keikai --help`

-### Start with different port and address
-`./keikai  -—port=9999 -—address=192.168.1.1`

 # Start an application server
 Download or clone this project to your local.

-You can start this project on a built-in application server with a Gradle or Maven wrapper without installing anything in advance (those wrappers will download and install required files for you).
+You can start this project on a built-in application server with Maven wrapper without installing anything in advance (the wrapper will download and install required files for you).
 Just run the following command in your command line interface:

 ##  Linux / Mac

-### Gradle wrapper
-`./gradlew appRun`

 ### Maven wrapper
 `./mvnw jetty:run-forked`